Weasle/Formagic/README.md

     echo $form->render();

-Of course there is much more to Formagic than this, but perhaps this will get you a picture how easy it is to create HTML forms with Formagic.
+Of course there is much more to Formagic than this, but this will get you a picture how easy it is to create HTML forms with Formagic.